apohl79/sclx_c7042/README.md

 The project is work in progress.
 A lot of things are missing, but you can

+- assign cars to controllers,
 - setup drivers,
 - limit the max power/speed per driver,
-- assign them to controllers
+- assign drivers to controllers
 - and finally drive races against each other!

 Have fun! :-)

+Note: To assign cars to controllers you will need at least firmware version 1.07 [http://ssdc.jackaments.com/firmware.shtml](http://ssdc.jackaments.com/firmware.shtml).

 Setup
 -----